saturncloud/dask-saturn/README.md

 [Saturn Cloud](https://www.saturncloud.io/).

 ## Start cluster
-In order to interact with a Dask cluster, the cluster must first be created in the Saturn User Interface.
-Then, from within a Jupyter notebook, you can start the cluster and adjust the number of workers.
+From within a Jupyter notebook, you can start a cluster:

 ```python
 from dask_saturn import SaturnCluster